-The technology appears to have been less precise in distinguishing between different types of activity than in the previous controlled experiments [2].
+The technology appears to have been less precise in distinguishing between different types of activity than in the previous controlled experiments of Shakra [2].
 It is to be expected that accuracy might be reduced when used 'in the wild', yet it is our belief that the system can be improved to be more accurate.
-In the current system, for example, the training period might run for longer so as to account for more of the areas that users go to, or the neural network could be trained dynamically over the course of the application's life.

-One issue discovered was the decrease in accuracy when moving between disparate environments.
-We are currently experimenting with ways to improve this.
-One possible approach would be to use three different gated artificial neural networks, each of which has been calibrated for specific types of environment, i.e. rural, suburban and metropolitan.
-This would reduce activity-sensing errors associated with driving and walking between different classes of environment.
-Initial data analysis suggests that it should be possible to infer the type of environment that the user is currently located in (and hence the network to use) by looking, over a longer period of time, at the pattern of changes to the list of neighbouring cells.
+In the current system, for example, the training period might run for longer so as to account for more of the areas that users go to.
+Another change we intend to implement is to improve the accuracy of sensing activity when moving between disparate environments, in terms of cellular network infrastructures.
+One possible approach would be to use three different artificial neural networks, each of which has been calibrated for specific types of environment, i.e. rural, suburban and metropolitan.
+This would reduce activity sensing errors associated with driving and walking between different classes of environment.
+Initial data analysis suggests that it should be possible to infer the type of environment that the user is currently located in by looking, over a longer period of time, at the pattern of changes to the list of neighbouring cells.